 Government criticism of 'Fake news' is nothing new.
 And trying to silence it was as unpopular in the early days of the United States as it is today.

-By 1799, U.S. and French relations had reached new lows and the proposition of U.S. war against France weighed heavily on John Adams’ mind as his presidency neared its end.
+By 1799, U.S. and French relations had reached new lows.
+The possibility of war against France weighed heavily on John Adams’ mind as his presidency neared its end.

-The Adams administration had tried for several years to bring the fighting to a halt, but its negotiations had failed.
-With the release of papers detailing the negotiations, America was in an uproar.
-The names of the three French negotiators had been expunged from the papers, replaced with the letters X, Y and Z.
+The Adams administration had tried for several years to bring the fighting to a halt, but it had failed.
+The release of papers detailing the negotiations, sent Americans into an uproar.
+They revealed that French negotiators asked the United States to pay $250,000 to start peace talks.
+The papers had expunged the names of the three French negotiators, replacing them with the letters X, Y and Z.

 Though such payments weren’t uncommon in Europe, the request smacked of extortion in the United States.
 French ships had seized some $20 million worth of American goods aboard ships in Caribbean waters.
-U.S. ship owners expected the government messengers were headed to France to demand French repayment – not to make payment to France.
+U.S. ship owners expected their government to demand French repayment – not to make payment to France.

 Adams finally threw away all hope for a second term as president to win peace with France.
 Adams first ordered William Vans Murray, U.S. ambassador to the Netherlands and an unquestioning Adams loyalist to negotiate peace with France.
 When Congress and members of his own cabinet erupted in outrage, Adams added Connecticut’s Oliver Ellsworth and North Carolinian William Richardson Davie to the negotiating team.